wp-plugins/child-theme-configurator/readme.txt

 * Render parent CSS including additional stylesheets

 = 1.5.1 =
-* Added copy option to Parent/Child tab to assign menu locations, sidebars/widgets, custom header, background, and other options to the new Child Theme.
+* Added copy option to Parent/Child tab to assign menu locations, sidebars/widgets, custom header, background, and other options to new Child Themes.

 = 1.5.0 =
 * Refactored CTC to use the WP_Filesystem API.